 Eating too much sugar won’t cause diabetes.
 But it may make you overweight, which can put you at risk for diabetes.
 Being overweight makes it harder for your body to properly use insulin.
 Losing excess weight and being active can help prevent or reverse insulin resistance.

-You can have diabetes for years and not know it.
+You can be diabetic for years and not know it.
 That’s why it’s important to talk with your doctor about whether you should have diabetes-screening tests.
-People with high blood pressure, who are over age 45, and those who are overweight and have other risk factors should consider being tested for diabetes.
+People with high blood pressure, who are over age 45, and those who are overweight and have other risk factors should consider being tested.